Certified Animation Professional (CAP) Practice Test 2025 - Free Practice Questions and Exam Study Guide

 Question: 1 / 400

-What is the definition of interactive animation?
+What is the primary use of motion capture in animation?

 Get further explanation with Examzify DeepDiveBeta